Billaferd/QuantumNexus/Rules.md

 ### Type

 Each card is one of several major types.
 Each type has a unique function on the board.
-Unit, Upgrade, Asset, Event, Mission, and Terrain are the six types.
+Unit, Leader, Upgrade, Asset, Event, Mission, and Terrain are the six types.

 ### Subtype